-Today, if you hear his voice, do not harden your hearts as you did in the rebellion, during the time of testing in the wilderness
+Today, if you hear his voice, do not harden your hearts as in the rebellion, on the day of temptation in the wilderness

 I remember some years ago a young man from a Christian home came to see me in my office.
 He was living a wild life and I spoke with him for a good while.
 I explained to him the Gospel and urged him to turn his life over to Christ.
 He said to me, “Dr. Kennedy, I want you to know that I believe everything you said.
 I know it is all true.
 I know it because my parents taught it to me as a child, and I want you to know something else.
 I have every intention of receiving Christ as my Savior.
 I have no intention of leaving this world without doing that—but not now; I’ve got some real living to do first.”